drumpt/drumpt.github.io/content/news/adaptable-neuripsw/index.md

 ---
-title: One paper is accepted to NeurIPS 2024 Workshop on Table Representation Learning.
+title: One paper was accepted to NeurIPS 2024 Workshop on Table Representation Learning.

 event:
 event_url: